Uvacoder/learndevtoolbox/docs/recurrence/patterns/index.md

 # Patterns

-## Why?
+## Why? 🤔

-Why do we care about patterns?
+Why do we care about patterns and why do we want to study them?

 ### Universe